strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 World
 ```

-## Single Network Load Balancer for the whole Apache Kafka cluster
+## Having a single Network Load Balancer for the whole Apache Kafka cluster

 But what if we want to share a single load balancer instance for all services?
-I didn't found any way how to tell Kubernetes to create only single NLB instance and share it with multiple services.
+I didn't find any way of telling Kubernetes to create only a single NLB instance and share it with multiple services.
 So we will need to approach this a little differently.
 When you expose a Kubernetes service with load balancer, it essentially creates a node ports on your Kubernetes workers and configures the load balancer to forward the data to the right node port.
-So to workaround the limitations we can do the same manually.
+So to work around the limitations we can do the same manually.
 We can:
 * Expose Apache Kafka using node ports
-* Create NLB and configure it to route the data to the node port services
+* Create a single NLB and configure it to route the data to the node port services
 * Configure the advertised addresses in Apache Kafka to use the NLB address instead of the node addresses and node ports

-Let's look in detail on each of these steps.
+Let's look in detail at each of these steps.

 ### Exposing Apache Kafka with node ports